its-id/100x-Cohort-Programs/Week 9/Programs/Week 9.2/README.md

 ## Steps to run the codes:

-To run the React code:
+To run the example of using "Interfaces" in ReactTS code:
-- Go to `Core-TS/src` folder.
+- Go to `3-Interfaces-in-React` folder.
 - `npm install`.
 - `npm run dev`.